Optimization Guide — Maximize Your Reward

 How Scoring Works: The Game You're Playing

-Your reward each cycle is proportional to your Proof-of-Loss score:
+Your reward each cycle is inversely proportional to your absolute validation loss:

 The Alignment Principle